clemak27/homelab/README.md

 This repo the setup for my homelab.

-It currently consists of single bare-metal server running NixOS, with k3s to deploy containers.
+It currently consists of single bare-metal server running Fedora CoreOS, with k3s to deploy containers.

 This is for my own usage and preferences, but you are of course free to use it as inspiration.

 ## Structure

-- `cluster`
+- `flux`
   - definition of all services running in the cluster
-- `host`
+- `hosts`
   - configuration files for server
-- `setup`
+- `modules`
-  - notes for setting up my homelab
+  - configuration files for different modules

 ## Hardware